RutledgePaulV/piped/readme.md

   (get Body :kind))

-; define normal clojure defmethods to process message variants
+; define normal clojure defmethods to process message variants ; there is already a :default clause defined to log and nack any ; message for which there is no matching defmethod

 (defmethod my-processor :alert [message]
   (log/error (get-in message [:Body :message])))